bhavyaharidas/SpreadSheet/README.md

-# assignment-6-bhavyaharidas
+# Spread Sheet Web App

-## Web Design Assignment to learn about JavaScript events & RxJS
+## Web Design Project to learn about JavaScript events & RxJS

 ### Problem Statement - Create a spreadsheet application like Google sheets using Javascript, RxJS, and CSS.
 Develop a spreadsheet application containing the following functionalities-